 I seriously couldn’t believe all the benefits of dry brushing I discovered after two short weeks of incorporating it into my self-care routine.

-Personally, I started dry brushing as part of my Sakara Life Level II Detox protocol in May.
-At first, the brushing movement hurt my skin so much, no matter how gently I went about it.
-After about three times, I quickly started to look forward to my time spent dry brushing.
+I started dry brushing as part of my Sakara Life Level II Detox protocol in May 2018.
+At first, the brushing movement hurt my skin so much, no matter how gentle I was.
+After about three sessions, I started to look forward to my time spent dry brushing.

-As someone who has lived with keratosis pilaris for over 15 years, I’ve struggled to find solutions – cutting back on gluten, harsh body washes, and chemical lotions – to clear up those annoying red bumps on my arms.
-Never did I ever think that dry brushing would be the solution I was searching for all along.
+As someone who has lived with keratosis pilaris for over 15 years, I’ve struggled to find solutions to clear up those annoying red bumps on my arms.
+Never did I think that dry brushing (paired with consuming less gluten) would be the solution I was searching for all along.

-Aside from the incredible (and fast) benefits I discovered from dry brushing for my Keratosis Pilaris, there are countless more benefits that you can receive from regular dry brushing.
+Aside from the incredible (and fast) changes I discovered from dry brushing, there are countless more benefits that you can receive from regular dry brushing.

 - Evens out the appearance of skin tone and minimizes the size of pores